vefthym/ParallelMetablocking/README.md

     FB_D: https://drive.google.com/open?id=0B4aFCVb8nejsem0tYWVtcS11TGc&authuser=0

+Entity-based CNP is also implemented in Apache Spark in a later work published in EDBT 2019:

+V. Efthymiou, G. Papadakis, K. Stefanidis, V. Christophides.
+MinoanER: Schema-Agnostic, Non-Iterative, Massively Parallel Resolution of Web Entities.
+EDBT 2019.

+The code of this work is also on github: https://github.com/vefthym/MinoanER and the folder containing the entity-based CNP implementation can be found here: https://github.com/vefthym/MinoanER/tree/master/src/main/java/minoaner/metablocking/entityBased

 **INSTRUCTION FOR EXECUTION (ADVANCED STRATEGY)**:

 You should run the main files for each of the following steps.
 To generate a hadoop jar, change the main class in the pom.ml file accordingly.